enkidevs/curriculum/linux/user-and-file-management/bash-environment/understanding-the-path-environment-variable.md

 ---
 ## Quiz

-headline: how does $PATH work?
+headline: Do you know how the $PATH variable is evaluated?

 question: |
   Suppose your $PATH value is: